mattbetr/ETRSimpleORM/README.md

 A very simple object mapper for ingesting JSON Feeds and converting them into strongly typed objects.

+Current limitations:

+1. Primatives can only be readonly (should be fixed soon).
+2. Haven't integrated networking/downloading of JSON yet.

 How To Use
 ----------